michelesr/thesis/src/ci.md

 The build can be tested clicking on the `Build Now` button in the project dashboard.

-### Add a hook for triggering a SCM pull
+### Add a hook for triggering a SCM poll

-In order to trigger the source code pulling from Jenkins when a push on the SCM is performed, we must add an hook for the `gasistafelice` repository in Gogs:
+In order to trigger the SCM poll from Jenkins when a push is performed, a hook for the `gasistafelice` repository in Gogs has to be added:

     $ cd $HOME/gogs_data/git/repositories/mike/gasistafelice.git/hooks
     $ sudo vi post-receive